Biruk-N/Amazon-clone/README.md

 ## Build the Navigation bar

-    ## add react router for navigation
+    > Add react router for navigation

-    add material ui, then icons from material ui
+    > Add material ui, then icons from material ui

 ## Build the Banner